Brasília Brazil Temple

 Planning and approval phase; property fence erected around temple site

 The Brasília Brazil Temple is currently in the planning stages.
 No groundbreaking date has been announced.

-On June 21, 2017, engineers from Church headquarters inspected the Brasília temple site in preparation for developing the engineering plans for the temple.
+On June 21, 2017, engineers from Church headquarters inspected the Brasília temple site in preparation for developing the engineering plans for the temple complex.

 Renderings of the Brasília Brazil Temple and site plan have not yet been publicly released.

 The site for the Brasília Brazil Temple is located in the northern section of the city near an arm of Paranoá Lake, as communicated to members by local priesthood leaders.